etnt/qai/README.md

 Here is a [screen recording](https://youtu.be/JVlqGH9KSnc?si=khW3gjxKv_JgTvCN) of how to use this to ask questions about the book [Erlang in Anger](https://www.erlang-in-anger.com/).

+## Analyse a picture

+There is a picture of an Elephant in the data directory.
+Try it out like this:

+1. ollama pull llava
+2. make qpic

+Add your own pictures and modify the qpic program...

 ## Uncensored models

 Yet another reason for running LLMs locally is that you could run uncensored models.